 There’s no question that cats are unbelievably adorable.
 Everything from their gorgeous eyes to their tiny little paws is nothing short of cuteness galore.
 But one often overlooked feature that adds to this cuteness is the whiskers.

-Cats have whiskers on their adorable faces that may look like hairs but are actually specialized sensory organs.
+Cats have whiskers on their adorable faces that may look like hairs but are specialized sensory organs.
 These whiskers help cats see and navigate in the dark, as well as sense changes in air pressure and temperature.

 Did You Know That Cats Also Have Whiskers On Their Legs?